-Any student who fails to earn 81% on an exam or assignment will meet with the instructor to discuss a remediation plan that may include: exam retake, reading assignments, and/or submission of high-impact notes.
+Any student who fails to earn 81% on an exam or assignment will meet with the instructor to discuss a remediation plan that may include: exam reassessment, reading assignments, and/or submission of high-impact notes.
 Remediation plans must be completed within two weeks.
-Two exam retakes are allowed per course with a maximum grade of 81% recorded.
-The maximal grade increase from HIN and other assignments is 5%.
-If a student fails the last exam of the semester, remediation will be at the discretion of the instructor with consideration of presence of passing grade for the course.
+Two reassessment exams are allowed per course.
+The maximal grade increase from

+HIN and other assignments is 5%.
+The maximum achievable grade for any remediation process will be recorded as 81%.
+If a student fails the last exam of the semester, remediation will be at the discretion of the instructor with consideration of presence a of passing grade for the course.
 Review of the exam with the instructor will not suffice for grade improvement.